Damian Skołorzyński

-Damian Skołorzyński (born 12 February 1991 in Węgorzewo) is a Polish footballer who plays as a defender for Winsford United.
+Damian Skołorzyński (born 12 February 1991) is a Polish footballer who plays as a defender for IV liga Warmia-Masuria club Stomil Olsztyn.

 Career

-Club

 He made his debut for Wisła Kraków in Ekstraklasa on 25 May 2011 in a match against Zagłębie Lubin.

 He later moved to the United Kingdom where he played for a number of clubs including Mossley.